Home Mission Need Maps

 A common question asked of Glenmarians and coworkers when they visit parishes to make mission appeals or set up displays at vocation and ministry fairs is this: "How does the county where I live (work/go to school) compare with the areas where Glenmary missioners serve?"

-The maps in this 2007 series, according to researcher Clifford Grammich, hope to do just that.
-Grammich, who collected the Catholic data for Religious Congregations & Membership: 2000, compiled these maps for Glenmary.
+The maps in this 2007 series were complied by Clifford Grammich, who collected the Catholic data for Religious Congregations & Membership: 2000.
 The series includes:

 - 2013 U.S. Catholic population map

 - U.S. counties with low percentages of Catholics

 - U.S. counties with high poverty rates

 - U.S. counties with over 40 percent of the population unchurched